lutfiqasim/inventory-management-system/README.md

 The following resources are introduced in this system:
 - `Product`: Represents the available products in the inventory. products have relation with categories and suppliers.
 - `Category`: Represents different categories in which products are organized.
 Each product belongs to one category.
 - `Supplier`: Represents the suppliers from whom the products are purchased.
-Products may have relations with suppliers.
+Products have relations with suppliers.
-- `Inventory`: Represents the current stock/availability of each product.
-It may have relations with products.
+- `Inventory`: Represents the current stock/availability of each product. it have relations with products.

 ## How to Run the Application
 To run the Java Spring Boot application, follow these steps: